Bezawada Papi Reddy: Political life

 Being the founder member of the party Telugu Desam Party went by his suggestion to select Cycle as its party symbol (which incidentally was his symbol, when he contested as an Independent), which continues to be the party symbol till date.

 When he was offered to join the first Non Congress Government being formed under the Chief Ministership of N T Rama Rao he suggested they make his friend Nallapareddy Srinivasulu Reddy a minister instead.

 On the insistence of NTR he accepted to become the Chairman of APIDC and served on the board 1983–84.

-He was the founding Vice President of the Telugu Desam party and during the Nadendla Bhaskara Rao rebellion, he had played a very effective role in keeping together all the MLA's of TDP who were in favour of NTR in the camps held at Bangalore & Mysore, with his wit and humour.
+He was the founding Vice President of the Telugu Desam Party, and during the Nadendla Bhaskara Rao rebellion, he played a very effective role in keeping together all the MLA's of TDP who were in favour of NTR in the camps held at Bangalore and Mysore.

 In the year 1984, he contested from the Ongole Lok Sabha constituency as a member of TeluguDesam party and won against Puli Venkata Reddy of INC and was a member of the 8th Lok Sabha till it was dissolved in 1989.

 Last time he went to the polls was when he was asked to contest against his best friend Nallapareddy Srinivasulu Reddy from the Kovur Constituency as an MLA in 1989 on Telugu Desam Party ticket and lost a battle which he was not interested from the beginning.

 Social life

-He has friends across party lines and some of the big industrialists were among his close friends.
+He has acquaintances across party lines, and some industrialists were among his associates.